ppy/osu-wiki/wiki/BBCode/en.md

 The `[list]` tag is used to automatically format two different types of lists throughout the osu! forums by using an asterisk enclosed in brackets (`[*]`) to indicate a new item in the list (shown above).
 By default, this will create a plain, bulleted list.

-If the `TYPE` argument is specified as `1`, it will create a numbered list.
+If the `TYPE` argument is specified (the actual value doesn't matter), it will create a numbered list.

 *Notice: BBCode-formatted lists can be stacked on top of each other and placed inside one another, although this has been known to cause issues with formatting.*